The Tea for Me Please Guide to Cold Brewing Tea

 Cold brewing is a great way to use up a lower quality tea or one that you have too much of.
 I’ll also frequently cold brew leaves that I haven’t been able to finish steeping yet.
 Waste not, want not!
 Your most expensive teas are probably still better off being enjoyed gongfu style though.

 Choose Your Brewing Vessel

 I prefer glass containers with lids, like the jugs made by FORLIFE, but you can use any vessel that you might have on hand.
-Hario also makes a nifty infuser that is shaped like a wine bottle for when you're feeling extra fancy.
-I like them because there is a strainer built into the lid, making it easy to pour into another container without making a mess.
+Hario makes a nifty infuser shaped like a wine bottle for when you’re feeling extra fancy.
+The strainer built into the lid makes it easy to pour into another container without making a mess.
 There is always at least two on hand so that I can constantly rotate batches.
 Carafes, pitchers, and mason jars are also super handy for this purpose.

 I tend to use smaller containers because it is easier to dial in the amount of leaf that you need to use.
-An infuser basket is not necessary (loose leaf will give better flavor without one) but you'll need a strainer when it comes time to remove the leaves from the water.
-Plastic containers can certainly be used but odors from past uses tend to cling to them which can alter the flavor of your brew a bit.
+An infuser basket is not necessary (loose leaf will give better flavor without one) but you’ll need a strainer when it comes time to remove the leaves from the water.
+Plastic containers can work but odors from past uses tend to cling to them.
+That can alter the flavor of your brew a bit.

 Set It and Forget It